Upturn unsubscribed user

 • Acquisition Price (USD millions): 360

-• Strategic Rationale: Expanded Smithfield's packaged meats business and geographic reach.
+• Strategic Rationale: Expanded Smithfield's packaged meats business and increased its market share in key regions.

 Growth Trajectory and Initiatives